 NASA mission finds new planet, most promising stars to support life

 In January, three exoplanet discoveries were connected to the initial observations from TESS.
-Now, data collected by TESS has determined a new Saturn-size planet.
+Now, data collected by TESS has located a new Saturn-size planet.

 TOI (TESS Object of Interest) 197.01 is considered to be a “hot Saturn.”
-It’s similar in size to that planet and orbits its host star at a close distance, circling it every 14 days, which creates a high surface temperature on the planet.
+It’s similar in size to that planet and orbits its host star at a close distance, circling it every 14 days.
+This tight orbit creates a high surface temperature on the planet.
 The planet is described in a paper that will be published in The Astronomical Journal.

 Asteroseismologists discovered the planet by studying seismic waves called starquakes in stars where the brightness appears to shift.
 The astronomers can determine the age of the star, as well as its mass and radius.
 Combining that data with other observations reveals the properties of the exoplanets that orbit these host stars.